Muosvr/cryptozombie/Solidity_web3js_notes.md

 Gives the address of the party who calls the contract method.

 ## modifier
-Similar to a function by is used to modify another function only.
-A modifier needs to be run before the function being modified is run.
+A modifier is similar to a function but is used to modify another function only.
+A modifier always run before the modified function.
 This can be used to reduce the amount of repetitive code.
 For example, instead of using require to verify sender identity in every function, you can use require in the modifier and use that modifier for every function that needs such verification.

-The aforementioned pure, view are also modifiers
 ```solidity
 //the underscore signals the end of the modifier so the program knows to return to the original function
 modifier onlyOwner() {